There's no cure for peripheral arterial disease (PAD), but lifestyle changes and medication can help reduce the symptoms.

 If a blood clot develops inside an artery that supplies the heart with blood (a coronary artery), it can trigger a heart attack.
 Similarly, if a blood clot develops inside any of the blood vessels going to the brain, it can trigger a stroke.

-If you have PAD, you will probably be prescribed an antiplatelet medication to reduce your risk of blood clots.
+If you have PAD, you'll probably be prescribed an antiplatelet medication to reduce your risk of blood clots.
 This medication reduces the ability of platelets (tiny blood cells) to stick together, so if a plaque does break apart, you have a lower chance of a blood clot developing.

 Low-dose aspirin and clopidogrel are two antiplatelet medications often prescribed for people with PAD.